Luiz Antônio (footballer, born 1991)

-Luiz Antônio de Souza Soares (born 11 March 1991) is a Brazilian professional footballer who currently plays for V.League 1 club Haiphong.
+Luiz Antônio de Souza Soares (born 11 March 1991) is a Brazilian professional footballer who currently plays for V.League 1 club Hong Linh Ha Tinh.
 Mainly a defensive midfielder, he can also play as a right-back.

 Club career

 Flamengo

 Born on 11 March 1991, in Rio de Janeiro, Luiz Antônio joined Flamengo's youth setup in 2003, aged 11.
 He made his first team – and Série A – debut on 19 June 2011, in a 0–0 home draw against Botafogo.

 On 26 August 2011, Luiz Antônio renewed his contract until 2016, but subsequently suffered a shoulder injury which kept him out for the remainder of the campaign.
 He scored his first professional goal on 25 January of the following year, but in a 1–2 Copa Libertadores away loss against Real Potosí.

 Sport (loan)

 On 29 December 2015, Luiz Antônio agreed to a one-year loan deal with fellow top tier club Sport.
 A starter during the 2016 Campeonato Pernambucano, he was rarely used in the year's Brasileirão, and rescinded his contract.